OGcanviz/tutorial-introduction-to-NGINX/README.md

 ### 9. Conclusion

 Although not straightforward, we showed that firing up a simple web server in NGINX isn't rocket science either.
 By also showing how to do this inside a Kubernetes cluster in AKS we hope we have given you an idea of the diversity of platforms that use NGINX out there.
-Having basic NGINX knowledge can really be beneficiary to you if you ever are tasked with setting up a load balancing web server in the cloud, whether it be AWS, Azure, Google or any other platform, changes are you may come in contact with NGINX at one point.
+Having basic NGINX knowledge can really be beneficial to you if you ever are tasked with setting up a load balancing web server in the cloud, whether it be AWS, Azure, Google or any other platform, chances are you may come in contact with NGINX at one point.

 ### 10. More Information